|Nutritional Guidelines (per serving)|

 You can easily make this casserole in advance.
 Just bake the sweet potatoes without the marshmallows, cool, wrap tightly, and refrigerate.
 Just before serving, heat in a 350 F for about 15 minutes, then add the marshmallows and bake 5 to 10 minutes longer.

 - 5 large sweet potatoes (4 to 5 pounds)

 - 1/4 teaspoon nutmeg

-Wash and prick potatoes with a fork several times.
+Wash and prick the sweet potatoes with a fork several times.
 Place on a baking sheet and bake 1 hour.
-Alternatively, place on a paper towel in the microwave, and heat on high 6-12 minutes until soft.
+Alternatively, place on a paper towel in the microwave and heat on high for 6 to 12 minutes until soft.

 Add remaining ingredients except marshmallows.
 Puree until smooth.
 Pour into prepared pan.

-Bake 30 minutes.
-Remove from oven.
-Spread marshmallows over top of casserole.
-Bake another 5-10 minutes on the top rack, until the marshmallows brown.
+Bake another 5 to 10 minutes on the top rack, until the marshmallows brown.